-- 5. Create a graph of your results and attach it to the next page of your lab notebook. - 6.
+- 4. Return to your station and organize your data in Excel in a similar manner as you did in Experiments I and 2.
+Type in the raw triplicate data.
+Use Excel to calculate the average absorbance values and corrected average absorbance values (with blanks subtracted).
+Create a single graph in Excel that includes a separate line for each experimental condition.
+Make sure all aspects of the graph are properly labeled within Excel.
+Attach a copy of your graph (Graph 3A) to the next page of your lab notebook.
+Save the raw data file in your email or public shared folder. - 5.
 Determine the activity for each concentration of isocitrate by determining the slopes of the lines in the graph you just made above.
 Then, use the table below to construct another graph that compares activity (y-axis) as a function of isocitrate concentration (x-axis).
-Attach that graph to the next available page of your lab notebook.
+Attach that graph (Graph 3B) to the next available page of your lab notebook.

-Isocitrate Used Isocitrate Concentration Slope (a.k.a. activity)
+Isocitrate Used Isocitrate Concentration Slope (Abs/min) (a.k.a. activity)

 none 0 mM

-2.5 μl
+2.5 μL

-5 μl
+5 μL

-ΙΟ μΙ
+10 μL

-20 μΙ
+20 μL

-30 μΙ
+40 μL

+80 μL

 \You will need to calculate the isocitrate concentration by multiplying the stock concentration by the proportion of isocitrate in the wells.
-(Hint: $C_sV_s = C_wV_w$ )
+(Hints: The isocitrate stock concentration is 4.6 mM; and $C_sV_s = C_wV_w$ )